 If you’re not sure the peanuts, pecans, hazelnuts, almonds, or walnuts are salted, taste them yourself before feeding them.
 As I mentioned, they can handle a little bit of salt, but you don’t want to feed them too much.

-Also, make sure that you have water near the squirrel feeder, so they can drink while they are eating.
+Whenever feeding wildlife, it’s vital to have fresh water nearby, so they can drink while they are eating.
 You can check out my list of some of the best and most affordable squirrel feeders.

 Are Dry Roasted Peanuts Bad for Squirrels